anushreejha/VerbToneAI/README.md

 # <p align="center"> Galena_theVoiceAssistant </p>

-## Aim of the Project

-This project was built to create a voice assistant, which interacts with you to perform basic tasks based on the commands you give.

 ## About *Galena*

-Galena is your personal voice assistant, which is capable of understanding your commands through speech and interacting with you through speech.
+Galena is a voice assistant, capable of understanding commands through speech and providing relevant responses.

-When a user gives a command, Galena knows what to do by recognizing the appropriate key words used by the user.

 ## Prerequisites for Using Galena

-### 1. A Stable Internet Connection:
+### 1. Reliable Internet Connectivity:
-Among the different tasks it can perform, Galena uses speech recognition and your browser for various tasks it needs to perform, which requires a stable internet connection.
-Lack of fast and stable internet deteriorates performance and may lead to malfunctioning.
+For its operations, Galena relies on speech recognition and utilizes your browser.
+This mandates a steady and uninterrupted internet connection.
+Inadequate speed or stability may result in reduced performance or operational issues.

-### 2. In-built Microphone or Sound Recognition:
+### 2. Functional Microphone/Sound Recognition:
-Galena needs to hear your voice in order to function which requires your system to have an in-built microphone or sound recognition system.
-Note that the index number for speech detection through the microphone may need to be changed in the code for your system.
+In order to operate effectively, Galena relies on audio input.
+This necessitates the presence of either an in-built microphone or a functional sound recognition system in your device.
+Please note that the index number for speech detection via the microphone may require adjustment in the code to suit your specific system.

 ### 3. Libraries to be installed and/or imported:
 The following Python libraries must be installed and/or imported: